thomasrobertz/mooc/udemy/distributed/mds_java/Practice 2/service-registry-discovery/README.md

 5. Now start another greeter service from the console.
 Check in consul, you should see 2 greeter instances.

-Sending new requests, we should now be load balanced between the services3, resulting in alternating `instanceId`s:
+Sending new requests, we should now be load balanced between the services, resulting in alternating `instanceId`s:

 ```